-70%) or an aggregate of not less than 660 together with not less than 70% in modules to value of at least 30 credits.
-Second Class Honours Grade I: An aggregate of not less than 600/1000 marks 60%) or an aggregate of not less than 570 together with not less than 60% in modules to value of at least 30 credits.
-Second Class Honours Grade II: An aggregate of not less than 500/1000 marks 50%) or an aggregate of not less than 480 together with not less than 50% in modules to value of at least 30 credits.
-Third Class Honours: An aggregate of not less than 450/1000 marks 45%).
-All passed modules carry an exemption, which is limited to a period of academic years subsequent to the award of the exemption. (i.e. 1000) the (i.e. 11000) the together with not less than 70% in modules to value of at least 30 credits.
-Second Class Honours Grade I: An aggregate of not less than 600/1000 marks 60%) or an aggregate of not less than 570/together with not less than 60% in modules to value of at least 30 credits.
-Second Class Honours Grade II: An aggregate of not less than 500/1000 marks 50%) or an aggregate of not less than 480/together with not less than 50% in modules to value of at least 30 credits.
-Third Class Honours: An aggregate of not less than 450/1000 marks 45%).
-All passed modules carry an exemption, which is limited to a period of (i.e. 1000) the (i.e. 11000) the 60%) or an aggregate of not less than 570/ together with not less than 60% in modules to value of at least 30 credits.
-Second Class Honours Grade II: An aggregate of not less than 500/1000 marks 50%) or an aggregate of not less than 480/ together with not less than 50% in modules to value of at least 30 credits.
-Third Class Honours: An aggregate of not less than 450/1000 marks 45%).
-All passed modules carry an exemption, which is limited to a period of (i.e. (1000) the 50%) or an aggregate of not less than 480 together with not less than 50% in modules to value of at least 30 credits.
-Third Class Honours: An aggregate of not less than 450/1000 marks 45%).
-All passed modules carry an exemption, which is limited to a period of 1000 the 45%).
-All passed modules carry an exemption, which is limited to a period of (i.e. deductine years subsequent to the award of the exemption. five Please refer to the Book of Modules (www.ucc.ie/modules/) for required governing the Supplemental Examination for individual modules.
-Note some modules there is no Supplemental Examination.
-Examination Board must repeat all failed/absent modules at the Supplem Examination, where there is provision to do so and if not disallowed by ental y the The pass/progression rule is then applied to the combination of marks ca forward in passed modules and marks obtained in repeated modules. rried and the calculation of honours, the maximum mark that will be taken into individual repeat candidates choosing whichever mechanism best suits he requirements.
-Note: Students wishing to repeat the year should contact the of the Law School to make repeat arrangements (which may include the opti attending day time lectures).
-Students are eligible for the award of Honours in first Repeat Year only.
-Final Year students wishing to repeat the year with a Head on of the view Students who fail to achieve the pass standard for the year at the Sur Examination Board must repeat all failed/absent modules at the Supplem Examination, where there is provision to do so and if not disallowed by Examination Board, or in a Repeat Year (see below).
-Marks from all particular modules are carried forward to the Supplemental Examination.
-The pass/progression rule is then applied to the combination of marks car forward in passed modules and marks obtained in repeated modules.
-Capping of Marks at a Supplemental Examination: In determining aggregand the calculation of honours, the maximum mark that will be taken account is a pass - 40%.
-The actual mark achieved by the candidate will be calculated.
+EVENING BCL (HONS) DEGREE EXAMINATION 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
+Second Class Honours Grade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 together with not less than 60% in modules to the value of at least 30 credits.
+Second Class Honours Grade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 together with not less than 50% in modules to the value of at least 30 credits.
+Third Class Honours: An aggregate of not less than 450/1000 marks (i.e. 45%).
+Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
+Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
+Note: for some modules there is no Supplemental Examination. o Students who fail to achieve the pass standard for the year at the Summer Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
+Marks from all passed modules are carried forward to the Supplemental Examination.
+The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
+Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+The actual mark achieved by the candidate will be recorded on the student record.
+Repeat Year Examinations: Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits his/her requirements.
+Note: Students wishing to repeat the year should contact the Head of the Law School to make repeat arrangements (which may include the option of attending day time lectures).
+Students are eligible for the award of Honours in the first Repeat Year only.
+Final Year students wishing to repeat the year with a view to improving their degree result may do so only if they have not been conferred.